Buyers and Providers

 DPS Entities Configuration

-In the DPS, within the editing pages for partners and organizations, you can find the Store Settings tab allowing to configure:
+In the DPS, within the editing pages for partners and organizations, you can find the Store Settings tab, allowing you to configure:

-If selected, during cart checkout, the customer can request installation service, which must be priced during the order processing flow;whether the prices of purchasable products must be hidden (even if defined) to the customer users.
+If selected, during cart checkout, the customer can request installation service, which must be priced during the order processing flow.

 If selected, the supplier must price all products and services included in the order.

-Once an order has been created and assigned to the right provider, it is up to parties to complete the order flow which is described in the Order Flow Management article.
+Once an order has been created and assigned to the right provider, it is up to the parties to complete the order flow, which is described in the Order Flow Management article.